justincun/justincun.github.io/index.md

-# Is Wisdom of the Crowd a Viable Methodology to Predict Financial Markets?
+# Predicting Financial Markets with Wisdom of the Crowd
 #### by Justin Cun & Dakshh Saraf

 ## Introduction - What is wisdom of the crowd?